 To identify if there is a prevailing type of data analytics, let’s turn to different surveys on the topic for the period 2016-2019.

-For 2016 Global Data and Analytics Survey: Big Decisions, PwC asked more than 2,000 executives to choose a category that described their company’s decision-making process best.
+For the 2016 Global Data and Analytics Survey: Big Decisions, more than 2,000 executives were asked to choose a category that described their company’s decision-making process best.
 Further, C-suite was questioned with what type of analytics they relied on most.
 The results were the following: descriptive analytics dominated (58%) in the “Rarely data-driven decision-making” category; diagnostic analytics topped the list (34%) in the “Somewhat data-driven” category; predictive analytics (36%) led in the “Highly data-driven” category.

-That survey showed a need for one or the other type of analytics at different stages of a company’s development.
-In fact, the companies that strived for informed decision-making found descriptive analytics insufficient and added up diagnostics analytics or even went as far as predictive one.
+The survey findings are in line with ScienceSoft’s hands-on experience as they show the need for one or the other type of analytics at different stages of a company’s development.
+For example, the companies that strived for informed decision-making found descriptive analytics insufficient and added up diagnostics analytics or even went as far as predictive one.

-According to 2018 Advanced and Predictive Analytics Market Research, advanced and predictive analytics were for the first time considered “critical” or “very important” by a majority of respondents.
+According to the 2018 Advanced and Predictive Analytics Market Research, advanced analytics was for the first time considered “critical” or “very important” by a majority of respondents.

 Within the BARC's BI Trend Monitor 2019 survey, C-suite still named advanced analytics among the most important business intelligence trends.